Dallas-Oliver/Pong/README.md

 # Pong
-first attempt at making pong.
+First attempt at making pong with the P5.JS library in Javascript.